 Her areas of expertise include visual arts, film, architecture, cuisine, design and textiles/fashion, philosophy and intellectual history, history of Buddhism,

 She lived in Tokyo for a year where she studied Japanese language and pursued independent study in art, film, theater, architecture, culture, furniture, design, food and philosophy.
 Her mentor and guide in getting to know Japanese culture was the great film critic, Donald Ritchie.
-Diane is fond of Kabuki and spent many afternoons going to matinees where she saw in performance the great Tamasaburo on many occasions.
+Diane is fond of Kabuki and spent many afternoons going to matinees where she saw in performance the great Tamasaburo.

 From 2000 to 2006, her column, focusing on the historical backdrop to current events appeared in the Orlando Sentinel and went out over the Knight Ridder wire.